CTSRD-CHERI/cheribuild/README.md

-                        for more info. (default: '[]') --cheribsd/minimal    Don't build all of FreeBSD, just what is needed for running most CHERI tests/benchmarks (default: 'False') --cheribsd/build-tests
+                        for more info. (default: '[]') --cheribsd/minimal    Don't build all of FreeBSD, just what is needed for running most CHERI tests/benchmarks (default: 'False') --cheribsd/no-build-tests
-                        Build the tests too (-DWITH_TESTS) (default: 'False') --cheribsd/subdir SUBDIRS
+                        Do not build the tests too (-DWITH_TESTS) --cheribsd/subdir SUBDIRS
                         Only build subdirs SUBDIRS instead of the full tree.
 Useful for quickly rebuilding an individual programs/libraries.
 If more than one dir is passed, they will be processed in order.
 Note: This will break if not all dependencies have been built. (default: 'the value of the global --freebsd-subdir options') --cheribsd/kernel-config CONFIG
-                        The kernel configuration to use for `make buildkernel` (default: 'target-dependent default') --cheribsd/no-debug-info
+                        The kernel configuration to use for `make buildkernel` (default: CHERI_MALTA64) (default:
+                        'target-dependent default')
+  --cheribsd/no-debug-info
                         Do not pass make flags for building with debug info --cheribsd/no-auto-obj